 Each of the consumer Platinum cards charge a $550 annual fee, and you can add up to three Platinum authorized users (AUs) for $175.

-The Business Platinum card charges a $450 annual fee, but each Business Platinum employee card costs another $300.
+The Business Platinum card charges a $595 annual fee, and each Business Platinum employee card costs another $300.

 The following table shows the total amount paid depending upon the number of Platinum cards you have with each account.